“Say, Doc,” Chloe asked lowly. “You know why I’m in here?”

 “You know why you’re here, Chloe.”
 Dr. Finley said softly.
 “This is a safe place, where we can talk about the things on your mind.”

-Despite her cajoling words, the doctor was well aware that the girl sitting on the loveseat across from her wasn’t talking about this room, all Zen-like and bursting at the seams with soft colors and warmth.
+Despite her cajoling words, the doctor understood the girl sitting on the loveseat across from her wasn’t talking about this room, all Zen-like and bursting at the seams with soft colors and warmth.
 Beyond the soft love-seats and fluffy cushions was a sterile hallway, leading to rows and rows of titanium-reinforced, padded cells.

 “Beckley Place is a facility for the criminally insane,” Chloe said, nodding.